The Cars In The Fast And The Furious: Tokyo Drift

 The Fast and the Furious series series has become Universal’s biggest franchise of all time, and the eighth-highest grossing film series ever.

-Us enthusiasts aren’t the only people enjoying it either, as the Fast and the Furious series has become Universal’s biggest franchise of all time and the eighth-highest-grossing film series ever.
+Enthusiasts aren’t the only people enjoying what it offers, either.
+The Fast and the Furious series became Universal’s biggest franchise of all time and the eighth-highest-grossing film series ever.

 It doesn’t stop there, either.
-The series will continue on May 19, 2023, with the launch of Fast X, despite the devastating loss of the main character, Paul Walker.
+The series continues with another new movie in 2026, the launch of Fast XI, despite the devastating loss of the main character, Paul Walker.

 rx7 fd3s drifting around skyline